Musicians spend years in solitude learning to perfect their craft, and are rightfully protective of what comes out of the horn.

 Musicians are also at the mercy of the composer, arranger, orchestrator, and copyist.
 If a chart is faulty, it can expose a musician to the stink eye from a colleague or conductor.
 It will also cause them to not trust the music in front of them and play with less confidence.
 Thy may not want to play your music in the future, which can affect your career.

-We’re all friends in the Boulder Brass, but I forgot this critical piece of information, and my mistake embarrassed my friend.
-My stock took a small hit that day – fortunately, the portfolio is healthy enough to take a few small hits.
+I forgot this critical piece of information, and my mistake embarrassed my friend.
+We're all friends in the Boulder Brass but my stock took a small hit that day - fortunately, the portfolio is healthy enough to take a few small hits.
 If it had been the first arrangement I ever put on the stand, it might not have gotten a second reading, and a shadow of doubt would have possibly clouded future arrangements.

 Learn to write idiomatically, and proof your work.
 This includes taking the time to make your parts look clean and professional.